- The Krewe of King Arthur and Merlin parade will start on River side of St. Charles in New Orleans.

 King Arthur labels themselves as New Orleans’ friendliest Krewe.
 They have been and will always be open to all races and sexes.

-The 2014 theme is "King Arthur Has the Blues."
-The krewe will be throwing plush spears, flying discs and balls, all with a blue theme.
+The 2014 theme was "King Arthur Has the Blues."
+The krewe threw plush spears, flying discs and balls, all with a blue theme.